nus-cs2103-AY2324S2/ip/README.md

 *Comprehensive Task Viewing*: View your entire task list with a single command.

-*Task Search*: Locate specific tasks using keywords.
+*Task Search*: Find specific tasks using keywords.

 *Task Deletion*: Remove tasks from your list as needed.